Taste-Elixir/guides/guides/create_an_app/5-design.md

 </div>
 ```

-As a result of above, you should see 2 buttons: green and blue.
-Now, there is a time to play a bit with available classes in the [documentation](https://bulma.io/documentation/) and make our application beautiful.
+As a result of the above, you should see 2 buttons: green and blue.
+Now, there is time to play a bit with available classes in the [documentation](https://bulma.io/documentation/) and make our application nicer.

-Let's apply some CSS classes to aleady created pages.
+Let's apply some CSS classes to pages that have already been created.